Dieterbe/dieterblog/hugotest/content/post/emulating_two-dimensional_(or_even_multi-dimensional)_arrays_in_bash.md

 date = "2007-08-26T12:49:42-04:00"
 tags = ["bash"]
 +++
+<p>Ever needed to use arrays of two or more dimensions but got stuck on Bash limited array support which provides only 1 dimension?</p>

 <p>There is a trick that let's you dynamically create variable names.
 Using this, you can emulate additional dimensions.<br />

 <!--more--></p>